Can you use a credit card at an ATM?

 How much cash can you withdraw using your credit card?

-The maximum amount you can withdraw with a cash advance can vary with the card issuer and cardholder.
-Issuers usually cap the available amount at a percentage of a person’s card’s credit limit.
+The maximum amount you can withdraw with a cash advance can vary.
+Issuers usually cap cash advances at a percentage of a person’s card’s credit limit.
 Say you have a $5,000 credit limit and your card issuer caps your cash advance limit at 30%.
 In this example, your maximum cash advance would be $1,500.

 If a cash advance puts you over your credit limit or you’ve already maxed out your credit card, you may not be able to withdraw money using your credit card at an ATM.

-You may need to perform more than one transaction to acquire the full amount of cash desired.
-ATM dispense limits vary from ATM to ATM.
-Each transaction may incur separate additional fees.
+ATM dispense limits also vary, so you may need to perform more than one transaction to get the full amount of cash you need.
+And each transaction may incur separate fees.

 Can you withdraw cash using your Capital One credit card?

-Yes, Capital One credit cards can typically be used to get cash advances.
+Yes, eligible Capital One cardholders can typically use their credit cards to get cash advances.
 View important rates and disclosures.

-Key takeaways: Using a credit card at an ATM
+Key takeaways: Can you use a credit card at an ATM?

 It’s possible to withdraw cash at an ATM using a credit card.
-But it often involves a fee and a higher interest rate.
-So it’s more costly than using a debit card to withdraw cash from a checking account.
+This kind of transaction is called a cash advance.
+Cash advances often involve fees and a higher interest rate, making them more costly than using a debit card to withdraw cash from a checking account.

-If you like the convenience a credit card can offer—and potential rewards—you can find out whether you’re pre-approved for a Capital One credit card before applying.
-It’s quick and it won’t hurt your credit score.
+If you like the convenience—and potential rewards—a credit card can offer, you can find out whether you’re pre-approved for a Capital One credit card.
+It’s quick, and it won’t hurt your credit scores.